Ask an Expert: Top 10 Things to Know Before Starting a Career in Histotechnology

 You don’t necessarily have to pay for your education all on your own.
 In addition to grants and scholarships for students of different backgrounds and majors, histology students can also apply for domain-specific scholarships.

-The ASCP offers member-funded scholarships to qualified students enrolled in approved laboratory science educational and training programs, including for histotechnologists.
+The ASCP offers member-funded scholarships to qualified students enrolled in approved laboratory science education and training programs, including for histotechnologists.
 Scholarship selection criteria include academic achievement, leadership ability, community activities, professional goals, and endorsements from faculty and community leaders.

 6. Job Outlook for Histotechnologists and Histotechnicians